 Wherever you are, whether you are with others or by yourself this night, take time to offer care through this ritual of foot washing.
 You may offer it to another person, or you may choose to wash your own feet, remembering that Jesus teaches us that we must love ourselves if we are to love others.
-All of us stand in need of this sacred care, now more than ever.
+All of us stand in need of this sacred care.